Comparing the latent features of universal machine-learning interatomic potentials: Introduction

 Regardless of their architectural details, all uMLIPs share a key characteristic: they encode the multidimensional description of atomic systems, comprised of types and positions of constituent atoms, into a compact latent representation containing only a few hundred features.
 These latent representations embody the distinct ways in which different uMLIPs perceive and organize the chemical space, and the utility of these latent features has been demonstrated in various contexts: uncertainty quantification \cite{llpr, fast_uncertainty, uncertainty_nn, kulichenko2024uncertainty, Janet2019ChemSci, Feldmann2025}, outlier detection \cite{Vazquez-Salazar2025, Schwalbe_Koda_2025}, active learning \cite{Xie2021BayesianFF, Vandermause2020, kulichenko2024uncertainty}, dataset curation \cite{kulichenko2024data, zou2025data, Glielmo2022}, and system classification \cite{de+16jci, stability_classification}.

 In this work, we leverage the latent features of uMLIPs to systematically and quantitatively analyze the similarities and differences in how these models perceive and structure the chemical space.
-We adopt the global and local feature reconstruction errors of Goscinski \textit{et al.}~\cite{Goscinski_2021} as the primary metrics to assess the information content of the latent features of four uMLIPs: MACE-MP-03b \cite{MACE}, PET-MAD \cite{PET-MAD-2025}, DPA-3.1 \cite{DPA3}, and UMA-S-1P1 \cite{UMA}.
+While recent complementary works have focused on discerning whether there exists a converged or aligned representation of matter across the uMLIPs \cite{bombarelli2025, li2025platonicrepresentation}, here we adopt a purely statistical approach, using the global and local feature reconstruction errors of Goscinski \textit{et al.}~\cite{Goscinski_2021} to assess the information content across the latent features of four uMLIPs: MACE-MP-0b3 \cite{MACE}, PET-MAD \cite{PET-MAD-2025}, DPA-3.1 \cite{DPA3}, and UMA-S-1P1 \cite{UMA}.
 We investigate the mutual reconstructability of the uMLIP latent features, as well as those of model variants trained with different datasets and training strategies.
-We also extend the evaluation to the latent features of PET-MAD and those of PET-MAD-DOS \cite{PET-MAD-DOS-2025}, a model with nearly identical architecture and training dataset, but trained for a different target property.
+We also extend the evaluation to the latent features of PET-MAD and those of PET-MAD-DOS \cite{PET-MAD-DOS-2025}, a model with nearly identical architecture and dataset but trained for a different target property.
 We then study the evolution of the latent space during fine-tuning, and explore how the atomic latent features can be efficiently aggregated into global features from the information content standpoint.